Project

 Outlook

 The gem is pretty feature-complete at this point.
 The remaining unsupported features listed above are either impossible or impractical to replicate in JavaScript.
-The generated output could still be made more concise in some cases, maybe through usage of the s-flag.
-Finally, ES2018 might become the default target when IE is sufficiently dead and Safari catches up with lookbehinds.
+The generated output could still be made more concise in some cases, through usage of the newer s or v flags.
+Finally, ES2018 might become the default target at some point.